COVID-19 Update (March 27, 2020)

 What TNC Is Doing

-In partnership with the Virginia Department of Game & Inland Fisheries and the U.S. Fish and Wildlife Service's Partners for Fish and Wildlife Program, the Conservancy placed Brownsville Preserve in the Wildlife Enhancement Program.
-We have created shallow-water impoundments and planted crops and hedgerows that enhance habitat for birds.
+In partnership with the Virginia Department of Game & Inland Fisheries and the U.S. Fish and Wildlife Service's Partners for Fish and Wildlife Program, TNC placed Brownsville Preserve in the Wildlife Enhancement Program.
+We manage shallow-water impoundments and hedgerows that enhance habitat for birds.

 Brownsville also hosts the Virginia Coast Reserve office, and a dock on the property is a launching point for staff members heading out to work on the barrier islands.